 If you’re struggling with a heroin addiction, you aren’t alone.
 And there are options to help you break out of the cycle and live a healthier, sober lifestyle.
-At Changing Tides, we offer long-term rehab at our North Carolina beachside facility.
+At Changing Tides, we offer long-term addiction treatment at our North Carolina heroin rehab facility.

 Contact us today to find out more about our therapy and what options you have for seeking treatment.